ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/scala-kinesis-enrich/Configure-Scala-Kinesis-Enrich-v0.1.md

 ### Template

-Download a template configuration file from GitHub: [default.conf] [app-conf].
+Download a template configuration file from GitHub: [config.hocon.sample] [app-conf].

-Now open the `default.conf` file in your editor of choice.
+Now open the `config.hocon.sample` file in your editor of choice.

 ### AWS settings